RSCC Policies & Guidelines

 Subject: Athletic Program

-The Roane State Community College Athletic Program provides opportunities for competition in men's and women's basketball, men's baseball, women's softball, men's and women's golf as a member of the Tennessee Junior College Athletic Association (TJCAA).
+The Roane State Community College Athletic Program complies with Tennessee's Board of Regents policy 8:01, Participation in Intercollegiate Athletics.
+In this respect RSCC provides opportunities for competition in men's and women's basketball, men's baseball, women's softball, men's and women's golf as a member of the Tennessee Junior College Athletic Association (TJCAA).
 In order for a student to participate in athletics, eligibility requirements of the National Junior College Athletic Association (NJCAA) must be met.

 - Mission and Purpose

 The purpose of Roane State Community College (RSCC) athletics is to offer intercollegiate sports programs that will nurture the well-being of the student athlete by prioritizing academics first and directing athletes to play at their highest level possible in a supportive, positive environment while enhancing the image of the institution.
 In support of its mission, the athletic program has developed the following goals:

 - To guide student athletes to the successful ending point of their academic mission